Tico Torres: Personal life

 Torres and his first wife divorced soon after the formation of Bon Jovi in 1983.
 In 1996, Torres married Czech-born model Eva Herzigová in Sea Bright, New Jersey.
-The ceremony was attended by their closest friends and family including fellow members of Bon Jovi.
-The band serenaded Eva and her husband with the hit single "Always" during the dance.
 Their marriage ended two years later.
-Torres married Maria Alejandra in September 2001, his third marriage and divorced in 2008.
-They have a son, Hector Alexander, born on January 9, 2004.
+Torres married Maria Alejandra in September 2001, his third marriage; they divorced in 2008.
+They have a son, born on January 9, 2004.

 When the Bon Jovi What About Now tour reached Mexico on September 10, 2013, Torres experienced severe abdominal pains and was rushed to the hospital with appendicitis.
 About two weeks later, on September 22, 2013, he was hospitalized a second time for emergency gall bladder surgery.
-Rich Scanella filled in for him, and Torres returned to the tour in Fresno, California on October 8, 2013.
+Rich Scannella filled in for him, and Torres returned to the tour in Fresno, California, on October 8, 2013, one day after his 60th birthday.

 Torres is an avid golfer who frequently participates in the Alfred Dunhill Links Pro-Am in St. Andrews, UK, often playing in a foursome with fellow musician and good friend Huey Lewis.